opengitorg/openmr-git-course/_episodes/04-collaboration.md

 Cloning creates an exact copy of the repository.
 By deafult it creates a directory with the same name as the name of the repository.
-However, we already have a `paper` dircectory, so have specified that we want to clone into a new directory `laptop_paper`.
+However, we already have a `article` dircectory, so have specified that we want to clone into a new directory `laptop_article`.

-Now, if we `cd` into *laptop_paper* we can see that we have our repository,
+Now, if we `cd` into *laptop_article* we can see that we have our repository,

 ```
-$ cd laptop_paper
+$ cd laptop_article
 $ git log
 ```
 {: .language-bash}